 - Which counters are included – do you have counter data for every entrance that visitors walk through?

 - Do you accept the count as is, or do you apply a scaling factor to either the total count or the individual counter mitigate for staff or degraded hardware?

 - Do you limit the count to standard opening hours, or accept all hours? ⠀

 3. If admission data;

 - Which ticket products count?
 Do you only include general admission, or are there other tickets that you need to include?

 - When do they count?
 When a ticket is sold?
 When the visitor is scheduled or booked to attend?
-Or when the ticket is redeemed and has entered the venue?
+Or when the ticket is redeemed and has been scanned as they enter the venue?
 What happens when they are able to redeem the ticket more than once?